How Independent Pharmacies Can Offer Med Tracking Through RTM

 Pharmacy Medication Adherence Programs for Rural Areas

 Medication adherence is a cornerstone of effective treatment.
-According to the World Health Organization, improving adherence can have a greater impact on outcomes than the treatment itself.
+According to the World Health Organization, improving adherence can have a greater impact on outcomes than treatment itself.
 In the U.S., medication nonadherence contributes to 50% of treatment failures, 125,000 deaths, and 25% of hospitalizations each year.

 Smart Tools Supporting Pharmacy Medication Adherence Programs